Frank Leslie's Illustrated Newspaper: Years after Frank Leslie's death

 After Leslie's death in 1880, the magazine was continued by his widow, women's suffrage campaigner Miriam Florence Leslie.
 The name, by then a well-established trademark, remained also after 1902, when it no longer had a connection with the Leslie family.
 The magazine was merged into Judge (which was under the same ownership) effective with the June 24, 1922 issue, having switched to a monthly publication in February, 1921, shortly after its parent company was placed into receivership.

 It often took a strongly patriotic stance and frequently featured cover pictures of soldiers and heroic battle stories.
 It also gave extensive coverage to less martial events such as the Klondike gold rush of 1897, covered by San Francisco journalist John Bonner.

 Among the writers publishing their stories in the weekly were Louisa May Alcott, H. Irving Hancock, Helen R. Martin, Eleanor Franklin Egan, and Ellis Parker Butler.
 Several notable illustrators worked for the publication, including Albert Berghaus and Norman Rockwell, who created covers for the magazine in its latter years, Emmett Watson, and Fernando Miranda y Casellas.
-James Montgomery Flagg's iconic depiction of Uncle Sam first appeared publicly on the cover of the July 6, 1916, issue, with the caption "What Are You Doing for Preparedness?", before becoming a famed recruiting poster on American entry into World War I. Pioneering aviator Harriet Quimby was a frequent contributor for 10 year, serving as the magazine's aviation editor after she became the first American woman to become a licensed pilot, in 1911, after several years of writing for the magazine on a number of different subjects (including serving as the magazine's drama critic).
+James Montgomery Flagg's iconic depiction of Uncle Sam first appeared publicly on the cover of the July 6, 1916, issue, with the caption "What Are You Doing for Preparedness?", before becoming a famed recruiting poster on American entry into World War I. Pioneering aviator Harriet Quimby was a frequent contributor for 10 year, serving as the magazine's aviation editor after she became the first American woman to become a licensed pilot, in 1911, after several years of writing for the magazine on a number of different subjects (including serving as the magazine's drama critic, and as a travel writer for which she was often credited as a photographer).
 Some of her final writings for the magazine were on the topic of aviation and aviation safety, with her final article appearing in the issue published a week after her death in a flying accident on July 1, 1912.

 By 1897, the publication's circulation had grown to an estimated 65,000 copies.